 How long does camp stove fuel last?

 The lifespan of a fuel canister can be measured in hours, days, or meals.
-Now, depending on the size of the canister, camping altitude, and how hot you run the flame, that number can range drastically.
+Now, depending on the size of the canister, wind conditions, camping altitude, and how hot you run the flame, that number can range pretty dramatically

 Take Jetboil’s IsoPro canisters for example.
 These canisters come in 100g, 230g, and 450g.
 The 100g canister is good for roughly 10-14 meals or 3-5 days.
 The 230g is said to offer three hours of fuel under perfect conditions or about 7-10 days.
 Finally, the 450g will provide you with between two weeks and a month of use.

 With a bit of experience and some rudimentary arithmetic, you can figure how long any given canister will last.
 As we all know, whatever could go wrong will go wrong—especially in the woods.
-It’s best to err on the side of caution and overestimate your fuel needs.
+So it’s always best to err on the side of caution and overestimate your fuel needs.

 Which gas is best for camping stoves?

 Not all gases are created equal: some gases burn hotter, while some burn cleaner.
-In general, the two most common fuel types for camping stoves are propane and butane.
-If you’re winter-camping, propane is hands-down the way to go, as butane doesn’t vaporize in cold temperatures.
+In general, the two most common fuel types for camp cooking are propane and butane.
+If you’re winter-camping, propane is hands-down the way to go, as butane doesn’t vaporise in cold temperatures.

-That said, butane does burn more efficiently than propane, making it the superior choice in warmer weather.
-Unlike propane, butane needn’t be stored in high-pressure canisters to be used as fuel.
+That said, a butane stove does burn more efficiently than propane stoves, making it the superior choice in warmer weather.
+Unlike propane, butane fuel needn’t be stored in high-pressure canisters to be used as fuel.

 Can you bring a camping stove on a plane?

-Yes.
+Yes, you can bring camp stoves on a plane.
 That said, you cannot bring fuel canisters on a plane.
-Because they’re pressurized and flammable, you’ll have to purchase them from an outfitter upon arriving at your destination or opt to travel by land.
+Because they’re pressurised and flammable, you’ll have to purchase them from a local outfitter upon arriving at your destination or opt to travel by land instead.

 Can you use a camping stove in a tent?

 Is it possible?
 Perhaps.
 Should you?
 Definitely not.
 While some may be tempted to risk it when outdoor conditions are subpar, the possibility of setting fire to your tent (usually quite flammable), or inhaling toxic fumes (think carbon monoxide) is fairly high.
-Because tents have limited ventilation, you’re putting yourself at risk.
+Because tents have limited ventilation, you’re putting yourself at risk every time you use camp stoves inside.

-If you expect windy conditions, make sure your stove has a built-in windscreen or you’ve purchased an after-market one to protect the flame.
+If you expect windy conditions, make sure your stove has built-in wind protection or you’ve purchased an after-market one to protect the flame.
 Otherwise, consider snacking until conditions improve.

 How should you store camp stove fuel?

-It’s also crucial to keep them upright during transport and never leave them in a hot or closed vehicle.
+It’s also crucial to keep them upright during transportation and never leave them in a hot or closed vehicle.
 Always check for leaks and cracks on the container.
 If you find any, dispose of the canister immediately.
-You can then bring it to your local eco-centre or hardware store.
+You can usually drop them off at your local eco-centre or hardware store.

-It’s time to bring this article to a boil (sorry—couldn’t resist).
-We hope our roundup of this year’s best camping stoves will help you rock those outdoor meals.
-There are many camping stoves on the market but, before choosing one, ask yourself these questions:
+It’s time to bring this article to a boil (sorry—couldn’t resist!).
+We hope our roundup of this year’s best camp stoves will help you rock those outdoor meals like a veritable chef.
+There are many camp stoves on the market but, before choosing one, ask yourself these questions:

 • What kind of camping will I be doing?